Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * Analysis the pheonomenia that when training shot missmatch the eval shot, the protonet's perform will degenerate.
     * The review score is 8, 6, 6.
 I am little argue with the result, for train on small shot then eval on large shot could improve the result.
 Furthermore, only 0.X% improvement or versus could casued by some other reasons, such like random seed, initializations, so I am little double with the results.

+- [ICCV 2019] PARN Position-Aware Relation Networks for Few-Shot Learning
+    * Improve on RelationNetwork, change a way to extract more information during feature extraction stage, then argue that when objects in the same class appear on the different spatial position will cause the misclassification, they redesign the metric module(the origianl 2CNN + 2FC) instead.
+    * Conv4 71% on mini-imagenet 5shot

 ### Special
 #### Unsorted
 - [Nature 子刊 MI 2018] ([paper](https://arxiv.org/pdf/1810.01256.pdf)) Continuous Learning of Context-dependent Processing in Neural Networks